osgi/osgi.enroute.site/_source/_book/200-quick-start.md

 On the next page we must define how to import the projects.
 A bnd workspace contains potentially many projects so the default option is ok, `Import existing projects`, so you can click `Next` and `Finish`.
 This will give you a Package Explorer with a single project `cnf`.

 Congratulations, you've created your first workspace!

+TODO Please restart your workspace, there is a bug in bndtools that sometimes causes projects to be put in the wrong place if you don't restart.

 ### About the Workspace